Skip to content

 Is Eastern University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Eastern University earn a median of $51,655, roughly in line with national averages for graduates.
+Ten years out, alumni of Eastern University earn a median of $51,655, roughly in line with the national average for college graduates.

 $41,580